aspiredigitalus/Tenant-Build-CPQ/Education/CodingStandards.md

 ```knockout.JS
 <span data-bind="template: { name: 'NameOfCustomTemplate', data: 'if you need to pass data'} "></span>
 ```
-- Now, when future eforts are made to debug code in the Browsers Inspector, the named templates will actually align with the Custom Template file name.
+- Now, when future efforts are made to debug code in the Browsers Inspector, the named templates will actually align with the Custom Template file name.
 - Additionally, we keep the code base clean and easy to maneuver.

 ##### We should never: